(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Maybe school wasn’t your thing, or maybe the idea of spending time with kids and teens isn’t for you.
 That doesn’t mean you can’t get involved.
 In fact, many schools will gladly accept administrative assistant support with data entry, photocopying, and more.

 If your school has a library or a resource center, you might also be able to help with book shelving or to provide assistance with technology.

-In addition to school libraries, your local library could also benefit from your support.
+In addition to school libraries, your local public library could also benefit from your support.
 If you have a talent or skill you’d like to offer your community, you can work with your library programming staff to host a seminar or a workshop.